vanduc2514/pookpasshow/README.md

 # Pook Pass How

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.
+This is an angular project which let user make note and diary

 ## Development server